The Report of the Conference on the School of Foreign Service

 is entirely another matter - an annually repeated crime.

-Each year every SFS student is exploited by the University of
+Each year every SFS student is exploited by the University of a large part of his tuition

-in order for Georgetown to support its
+in order for Georgetown to support its Graduate School of Arts and Sciences.

 And, as the years have gone by, that Graduate School has grown ever more rapacious,

-after another SFS course and program so
+causing the elimination one after another SFS course and program

-as to expand graduate
+so as to expand graduate offerings.

-Maintaining a graduate school is the form of conspicuous
+Maintaining a graduate school is the form of conspicuous consumption

 to which universities are most often addicted.

 The Administrations of Frs.
-Guthrie and Bunn (1949-1965] mark the period
+Guthrie and Bunn (1949-1965]

-when this University fell under the spell of putting itself on the educational map
+when this University fell under the spell

 by an enhancing of its then (and now) woefully mediocre Graduate School.

-however, by certain facts of life.
-One of the most troublesome problems was the need for more money. '
+One of the most troublesome problems was the need for ever more money. '

 Fr.
 Guthrie had been Dean of Georgetown's Graduate School

-before his becoming in 1949 President of the University.
+beforein 1949 his becoming President of the University.

 When he had assumed that Deanship, the Graduate School was already spending each year